 And that’s what’s great and what I like about what we do, Herb, is that we can’t be a normal admissions department like a normal school.
 I mean, I’m not trying to cut down normal schools but the reality is, it is sales, it is school.
 With us, they’re going to go meet a real guy who’s made a living doing this and they’re going to give that parent and that student the reality.
 And even if that student and parent go, “You know, this isn’t for me,” no problem.
 They didn’t get in debt, they didn’t move on any further.
 But if it is for them, it’s a great opportunity.
 Their questions are asked.
 The parents can drive to the studio anytime to check up on their son.
 As Brian said, call us and check in as well.

 Jimi: We’re so excited about Pensado’s Place.
-Obviously, Herb, you and Dave, we’re so grateful to be involved with you guys and have you guys believe in what we do and believe in the one-on-one approach and the mentor-apprentice style of training.
+Obviously, Herb, you and Dave, we’re so grateful to be involved with you guys and have you guys believe in what we do and believe in the one-on-one approach and the mentor-extern style of training.
 What a lot of people . . . sometimes when they look at this, they think internship.
 And I want to stress this is not an internship.
-It’s an apprenticeship.
+It’s an externship.
 Very different.
 You’re actually working one-on-one and getting hands-on training by a guy who, again, makes a living doing this and could hire you if he felt like it.

 Brian: Very, very good point.
 This is not an internship.
 You’re not paying us to get coffee.
-You’re paying for the privilege of learning as an apprentice with a structured course curriculum, sitting in on real sessions, taking private tutoring, learning from someone has been doing this 20, 30 years.
+You’re paying for the privilege of learning as an extern with a structured course curriculum, sitting in on real sessions, taking private tutoring, learning from someone has been doing this 20, 30 years.
 Think about all the tricks and tools you learn that aren’t in the curriculum.